smithy-lang/smithy/docs/source/spec/core.rst

       - Description
     * - service
       - :ref:`shape-id`
-      - **Required**.
-The shape ID of the service to which the resource is bound.
+      - The shape ID of the service to which the resource is bound.
 As with the ``resource`` property, the provided shape ID is not required to be resolvable at build time.
     * - resource
       - :ref:`shape-id`
       - **Required**.
 The shape ID of the referenced resource.